mysql-net/MySqlConnector/docs/content/troubleshooting/retrieval-public-key.md

 ---
-lastmod: 2019-07-12
+lastmod: 2019-07-30
 date: 2019-07-07
 title: Retrieval of Public Key
-customtitle: Retrieval of the RSA public key is not enabled for insecure connections
+customtitle: "Fix: Retrieval of the RSA public key is not enabled for insecure connections"
 weight: 40
 menu:
   main: